Chiraag Bains (2005 Fellow) for Marshall Project: "How Immigrants Make Communities Safer"

 Fellowship awarded to support work towards a JD in Law at Harvard University

-Chiraag Bains is Director of Legal Strategies at Demos, a think tank that powers the movement for a just, inclusive, multiracial democracy.
-He manages a national docket of voting rights litigation and works to advance transformative democracy policy.
+Chiraag Bains is Deputy Assistant to the President of the United States for Racial Justice & Equity.
+Previously, he was the Director of Legal Strategies at Demos, a think tank that powers the movement for a just, inclusive, multiracial democracy, where he managed a national docket of voting rights litigation and worked to advance transformative democracy policy.
 He was previously a senior fellow at Harvard Law School's Criminal Justice Policy Program and a Leadership in Government fellow with the Open Society Foundations.
 He served as a federal prosecutor and then senior leadership official at the Justice Department's Civil Rights Division from 2010 to 2017.

 Chiraag was born in Ottawa, Canada, to parents of Indian descent; he became a naturalized citizen in 2000.
 His mother currently resides in Massachusetts.

 Prior to joining the DOJ, Chiraag clerked for Judge Karen Nelson Moore on the Sixth Circuit Court of Appeals and Judge Nancy Gertner on the federal district court in Boston.
 He received his J.D. from Harvard Law School, where he was an Articles Editor on the Harvard Law Review; his M.Phil. in Criminology from the University of Cambridge on a Gates Cambridge Scholarship; and his B.A. magna cum laude and Phi Beta Kappa from Yale College, where he was a Harry S. Truman Scholar.
 Chiraag also completed the Coro Fellowship in Public Affairs in New York City.
 His writing has been published in the New York Times, Washington Post, The Guardian, and Slate, and he has appeared on RadioLab, NPR, PBS NewsHour, and other programs.